Before I call- what should I expect?

 How much is my stuff worth?

 Pricing for tag sales is a delicate balance.
 You don't want a house full of items after the sale, or we haven't done our job.
-Morgan and Mariah stay on top of the resale market trends so that they can establish the "Fair Market Value".
+Mariah stays on top of the resale market trends so that they can establish the "Fair Market Value".
 Our team regularly visit thrift shops, consignment shops, auctions, and even our competitor's estate sales to see what the prices are like.

 Generally speaking, items at a tag sale go for a quarter to half of the retail prices.
 Sometimes more and sometimes less.
 Tons of factors play into the price of an item: condition, brand, age, the season of the year, uniqueness and desirability.